insight-platform/Savant/docs/source/getting_started/0_configure_prod_env.rst

 Ubuntu 22.04
 ------------

 At the current moment, we provide the instruction on how to configure Ubuntu 22.04 runtime.
-If you have other operation system than Ubuntu, please adapt the instructions to conform your OS.
+If you have other operation system than Ubuntu, please adapt the instructions to your OS.

 Update Packages and Install Basic Tools
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^